afterhoursclub/afterhoursclub.github.io/index.md

 **Currently, we are restricted to virtual meetings, so we are running somewhat differently.**
 Instead of helping you directly with your own projects, we will be demonstrating some of our own in streamed sessions.

-Hope to see you in the club!
+Hope to see you at the club!